alanng10/StandInfoTech/Docue/a.md

 Tidus module list is support module list for Windows.

-Windows Subsystem for Linux with Ubuntu is pre install on Windows.

-The Ubuntu execute instant is present by default on Windows.

-Windows base system component is place with Ubuntu Linux base system component.

-Windows base system execute instant is place with Ubuntu Linux execute instant.

 Windows has Tool subsystem for Windows binary.

 The subsystem is none command prompt window when the tool is launch.